maxxcrawford/tasker-security/README.md

 If any of the first three states are active, my phone needs to be unlocked.
 However, if I exit any of these, it triggers Tasker to lock down my phone.

-#### Your goal is set up the code so that if enter/exit one these states while the other is engaged, it does not activate my pin lock.
+#### Your goal is to set up the code so that if enter/exit one these states while the other is engaged, it does not activate my pin lock.